yamamotsu/gpt-on-discord/README.md

 Simple discord bot that uses OpenAI's GPT-3 API to generate natural language responses to user input.
 Created for my practice of Discord Bot / ChatGPT.

+## Features

+### Daemon bot

+You can run `yarn gpt-on-discord` on your local PC or remote instance, to start the bot daemon that handles `/gpt` command.
+This is the simple way to run the bot (and stable), but the bot should always be started whenever you want to use `/gpt`.

+### Lambda function bot (Unstable)

+As the another option to the daemon bot, you can run this bot on your AWS environment, as two AWS lambda functions:

+- the "main" function to handle chatgpt request/response
+- the "gateway" function to handle defer reply and async call of "main" function

+Lambda function bot releases you from consistently launching the bot process on your local PC.

+But this feature is currently in progress so there are some problems(i.e. Bot timeouts due to slow startup during cold boot).

+> Setup instructions for lambda function is currently not ready

 ## Getting Started

 Before starting your bot, you need to get OpenAI API key and Discord Bot token.